JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

-- Locate document/window use and put it in useEffect/ make it handle state
 - Use return in useEffect to unsubscribe from window
 - Animate projects slider on first load?
 Pause when clicked inside
 - Simplify app with usereducer